MaximilianCroissant/springbok-onboarding-demo/data/prompts/personal.md

 "preferredContactMethod": {
 "type": "string",
 "question": "How would you prefer us to contact you: phone, email, or post?", "validation": "The preferred contact method must be one of the following: phone, email, or post.
-For the chosen contact method, we must know the relevant contact information from the user.", "errorMessage": "Please provide a valid contact method."
+Can only be phone if contact was a phone number.
+Can only by email if contact was an email address.", "errorMessage": "Please provide a valid contact method."
 }
 },